Fireball (Deep Purple song): Background

 The song is one of several based on Ian Gillan's real life experiences: "She was a complete mystery to me.
 This is another tale of unrequited love", he explained.

 The song begins with the sound of an air conditioner being switched on, recorded by assistant engineer Mike Thorne.
 Roger Glover suggested to engineer Martin Birch that the sound of a machine starting up would be a good way to begin both the song and the album, but Birch could not think of anything available that would fit the purpose.
 Thorne suggested the sound of an air conditioning unit, and duly recorded it, to the band's delight.
 At the time the members of Deep Purple claimed that the sound was produced by a "special" synthesizer.
 A promo clip was made for the song, consisting of the band miming to the studio recording in front of a dancing audience.

+The song features a rare instance of Ian Paice playing a double-bass drum, thus it often appeared as an encore in the band's live show so the crew would have time to add the extra bass drum to Paice's stage kit.
+With is fast tempo and rapid guitar picking, the song is often cited as one of the earliest influences in the later development of speed and thrash metal.